mrsmkl/old-interp-wiki/Initializing-and-preprocessing-WebAssembly.md

 ## Decoding

 Another step that is not implemented in the on-chain interpreter is decoding instructions.
-This means that each the action of each phase in the execution of an instruction is given separately.
+This means that each action of each phase in the execution of an instruction is given separately.
 This step could be implemented in the on-chain interpreter to save storage space.
 One complication would be that instructions would have different sizes because some need immediate values.

 ## Verified generation of the initial state